 - In Doug Tennapel's Gear, Waffle the cat appears to have a conversation with Chee the mantis in spite of their language barrier.
 Waffle then ends the "conversation" by announcing, "By the way, I haven't understood a thing you've said," and walking away.

-- Neil Gaiman does this all the time in The Sandman, pointing out its use in his commentary for the 'A Midsummer's Night Dream' story, and claims it's practically one of his signature techniques.
+- Neil Gaiman does this all the time in The Sandman, pointing out its use in his commentary for the "A Midsummer's Night Dream" story, and claims it's practically one of his signature techniques.

-- Subverted in Ghost Dog: The Way of the Samurai, where the titular character and his best friend have a conversation with each other; however, since neither speaks the other's language, they don't realize they're both saying the same thing.
+- Subverted in Ghost Dog: The Way of the Samurai, where the title character and his best friend have a conversation with each other; however, since neither speaks the other's language, they don't realize they're both saying the same thing.